DeepDoge/master-ts-rpc/README.md

 - You can call your rpc functions from anywhere, server-side, client-side etc.
 - Rpc functions are just like any other function you don't have to think about you are using a rpc function, as long as stringifier and parser can handle all of the parameters of the function.
 - It simple, and small.
 - Let's you configure and setup it any way you want.
-For example in this README.md file I don't show it but for example for a project I'm working on I use master-rpc and I just group some stuff based on context a single file including the rpc functions.
+For example in this README.md file I don't show it but for example for a project I'm working on I use this and I just group some stuff based on context a single file including the rpc functions.
 For this use async imports and SSR check for vite to treeshake the rpc functions from client-side.
 Which works great.
 - It's just a library that helps you build a rpc system around your project FAST and EASY.
 It just gives you some pieces, that you can place and configure any way you want.

 ## Cons